syl20bnr/spacemacs/README.md

 ## Goal

-These configuration files try to bring *the power of Vim modal editing* to *the powerful Emacs editing platform* and some more power with the `SPC` key as a leader key.
+These configuration files try to bring *the power of Vim modal editing* to *the powerful Emacs editing platform*.

 To achieve this, `Spacemacs` uses two modes heavily:
 - [evil mode][evil]